 An alternate way to remove whitespace

 This blog provides the pre-requirements and steps to perform an offline defrag for Exchange 2013 database.
 It helps users to free the white space in the Exchange database and reduce the database size.
-Alternately you can migrate mailboxes to a new database and then delete the old one to remove the white space.
+But this method is applicable to the latest versions of the Exchange Server only with the Exchange Management Shell.
+Alternately you can migrate mailboxes to a new database using a smart and proficient professional Exchange migration tool as suggested in the article and then delete the old one to remove the white space.